Networking Tips for Sundance

-So a few of my students are at the Sundance Film Festival in Park City and asked me if I had any networking tips for Sundance—and festivals—in general.
-I had some ideas, but I wanted to consult an indie film festival vet for tips.
-I asked my friend, former director of the LA Film Festival and current Co-CEO of ZEFR Rich Raddon, for his advice and it was this, “Talk to everyone.
+A few of my students are at the Sundance Film Festival in Park City and asked if I had any networking tips for Sundance—and festivals—in general.
+The first, and perhaps most important, is this: “Talk to everyone.
 You never know who is in line next to you.”

 1. Have fun!
-You are 20 and you should enjoy all that being 20 offers.
+You are a 20-something and should enjoy all that being 20-something has to offer.

 2. Keep your public conversations positive.
-People work really hard on these films and you don’t know if you are standing next to a director or a crew member of a film you might be discussing.
+People work really hard on these films, and you don’t know if you’re standing next to a director or a crew member of a film that you’re be discussing.
 Remember the Theodore Roosevelt quote about the man in the arena.

 Have fun, my grads.